-This two year programme has two stages.
+This two year course has two stages.
 Stage one covers the foundation modules in the first year.
 In the second year you will be joining students who have an accredited degree in Landscape Architecture.

 This conversion course structured so that year one is a foundation course.
 It introduces you to design skills and techniques used to respond to the project briefs and year two of the course you will join with students who have an accredited degree in Landscape Architecture.